AlfredoBejarano/MercadoLibre-Ruby-SDK-Example/README.md

 * Rails version 4.2.4

-You need to run >_ ruby GetQueryExample.rb to see the magic work!
+You need to run:
+* >_ ruby GetQueryExample.rb

+to see the magic work!

 Cheers lads!